-Refunds will only be paid where the IFE has received written notification from a learner of intention to withdraw from the course.
-The IFE will process refunds within 30 days of receiving a learner's email request to withdraw.
+Refunds will only be paid where the IFE has received written notification from a learner of intention to withdraw from the course or to defer a module.
+The IFE will process refunds within 30 days of receiving a learner's email request to withdraw or defer.
 If course fees have been paid by a third party any applicable refunds will be paid to the third party.